 Don’t believe the wipe

-Many wet wipes contain plastic and don’t break down.
-Once flushed, they clog up our pipes and sewers, forming giant ‘fatbergs’.
-(We hope you’re not eating your supper whilst reading this).
+Many wet wipes contain plastic and don’t break down (or if they do they break down into microplastics).
+Once flushed, they clog up our pipes and sewers forming giant ‘fatbergs’.
+We hope you’re not eating your supper whilst reading this!
 Then, because they’re full of wipes, our sewage systems overflow and we get spills into our waterways and seas – meaning lots of other plastics get flushed into our environment.

 BBC Radio 4’s Costing The Earth recently looked into the issue and its investigation claims all wet wipes sold as “flushable” in the UK have so far failed the tests.